Yarra Valley Grammar: History

 In 1999, the school officially changed its name to Yarra Valley Grammar.
-In 2006 and then in 2016, Yarra Valley Grammar celebrated its 40th birthday and 50th birthday respectively with many important events.
-The school celebrated its 40th birthday in a service at St Paul's Cathedral September 2006 and then its 50th birthday in 2016.
-In 2009, Mark Merry became principal, taking over from Neville Lincoln.
-In the same year a new early learning centre was opened.
+In 2009, Mark Merry became principal, taking over from Neville Lyngcoln.
+In the same year, a new early learning centre was opened.

-In 2011, the foundation hall and a new upper primary building were opened to facilitate the expansion of the overall school.
+In 2011, the foundation hall and a new upper primary building were opened.
+In 2012, an electrical fire destroyed the science, mathematics and laboratory buildings.
+In 2015, a new science and mathematics building was opened.

-In 2012 a fire destroyed a large part of the school's upper senior campus, including the science, mathematics and laboratory buildings.
-The cause of the fire was concluded to be an overheated electrical board in the science building.
-In 2015, a new science and mathematics building was opened to replace the one lost in the fire.
-The new building has been considered a state of the art design for safety and security, including heat and fire alarms, emergency chemical showers, eye washes and fire isolation sections.
-The new science and mathematics building was officially opened by Sir Peter Cosgrove, Governor-General of Australia and Philip Freier, Anglican Archbishop of Melbourne.

 In 2017, the school's outdoor pool was demolished and replaced with an expanded drama facilities, including a new classroom and three music rooms.
 In later 2017 a new indoor aquatic centre was opened in partnership with Paul Sadler Swimland.
-In 2019, a new research centre, library and chapel were also built to replace an older building in the same location.
-The research centre was officially opened by Anglican Archbishop of Melbourne and Primate of the Anglican Church of Australia.
+In 2019, a new research centre, library and chapel were also built.
+In 2021, a new fine arts building was opened.
+And in 2023, a new Junior Primary Building was opened.

-In May 2021 a new fine arts building was opened by Linda Dessau, Governor of Victoria and Philip Freier, Archbishop of Melbourne and Primate of the Anglican Church of Australia.
+In May 2024, several male students were suspended from the school after creating a tier list that classified female students as "wifeys", "cuties", "mid", "object", "get out" or "unrapable".
+A complaint was made to Victoria Police over the incident, and two of the students were expelled from the school, while the rest of them stayed suspended.

 Curriculum

-Compulsory 'core' subjects exist from years 7 to 10 with electives being offered to students from year 9.
-The school provides year 11 and year 12 students the Victorian Certificate of Education (VCE), the main assessment program which ranks students in the state.
-The school also offers select Vocational Education and Training (VET) subjects.
+Compulsory core subjects exist from years 7 to 10 with electives being offered to students from year 9.
+The school also offers select Vocational Education and Training subjects, as well as VCE.

-Co-curriculum

-The school offers many co-curriculum programs outside of the standard curriculum.
-These include, but are not limited to:
+The school offers co-curriculum programs outside of the standard curriculum, including: